SteeltoeOSS/Documentation/docs/articles/releases/steeltoe-4-0-0-rc1.md

 ## Production-Ready and Supported

-Although this release is labeled a "release candidate", Steeltoe 4.0.0 RC1 reflects our intent for the final 4.0.0 release and is suitable for production environments.
+Although this release is labeled a "release candidate", Steeltoe 4.0.0 RC1 reflects our intent for the final 4.0.0 release and is classified as a go-live release so that you can use it in production environments.
 It has passed our full suite of automated and manual tests, including cross-platform and integration scenarios.

 If you are planning to run RC1 in production, we recommend: